wso2con/2025-CMB-integration-tutorial/session-1/README.md

 This scenario demonstrates:

-- working with different data types and formats in Ballerina
+- working with different data types and formats
   - data transformation and mapping
   - generating strong types from JSON and XML values
 - generating and using connections based on OpenAPI specifications